Emergency Dentist Cambridge

 Unfortunately, serious dental injuries can happen in an instant.
 If you find yourself in this situation, don’t worry – you can count on our Cambridge emergency dentist.
 As your dental team, we’re also here to help keep your smile in tip-top shape throughout the years.
 With this in mind, keep reading to learn a few habits we recommend adopting in an effort to prevent dental emergencies.

-Visit Your Dentist Twice a Year
+Visit Your Dentist at Least Twice a Year

 Every six months, you should come to our office for a dental checkup and cleaning.
 This is crucial because these periodic visits ensure that tooth decay, gum disease, damaged restorations, and the like are caught as early as possible, preventing a serious dental injury in the process.

-Note: If you’re prone to cavities or if we’re in the process of managing gum disease, then we may ask you to come in every three months instead.
+If you’re prone to cavities or if we’re in the process of managing gum disease, then we may ask you to come in every three months instead.
 You also shouldn’t hesitate to schedule an appointment with us if you’re experiencing abnormal dental symptoms, like pain when biting down.

 A solid oral hygiene regimen is crucial when it comes to preventing common dental problems like tooth decay.
-So if you don’t already have a solid dental care routine in place, now is the time to make that a priority!
-That starts with using fluoridated toothpaste and a toothbrush to brush your teeth each morning and evening.
+So, if you don’t already have a solid dental care routine in place, now is the time to make that a priority!
+That starts with using remineralizing toothpaste and a toothbrush to brush your teeth each morning and evening.
 Additionally, you should rinse with mouthwash and floss daily.
 That way, food particles, plaque, and other debris aren’t left to linger on your teeth.

 Wear a Mouthguard During Sports